 Calcium supplements and heart disease risk

-Calcium intake at levels of 2,000mg or more through supplementation may be of concern.
-This area requires further research, but currently associations such as Osteoporosis Australia and the British Heart Foundation recommend continuing calcium supplementation if recommended by your doctor and suggest that you discuss with your registered healthcare professional any concerns you may have.
+Calcium intake at levels of 2,000 mg or more through supplementation may be of concern.
+This area requires further research, but currently associations such as Osteoporosis Australia and the British Heart Foundation recommend continuing calcium supplementation if recommended by your doctor, and suggest that you discuss any concerns you may have with your registered healthcare professional.

 Lifestyle can affect bone strength

 Some of the factors that can reduce calcium in your bones and lower bone density (weaken bones) include: